Rhodes Scholar Groups

 Convenors: pending (indications of interest from current and new Scholars welcome)

 RHODES CRICKET play games in Trinity and through the summer, both against Oxford teams and teams from around the county.
 It's a casual, fun group that attempts to cater for people of all skill levels, where possible.

 Convenor: Harj Narulla

 Rhodes Football Club

-RHODES FOOTBALL CLUB (Rhodes F.C.) is a group of Rhodes Scholars meeting throughout the year to play some footie.
-We organize informal pick-up matches throughout the year, and as of 2017 will enter a Rhodes F.C. football team into MCR League and Cuppers play.
-All skill levels welcome, you can't be worse than the rest of us!
+RHODES FOOTBALL CLUB (Rhodes F.C.) is a large, co-ed group of Rhodes Scholars meeting throughout the year to play football (soccer).
+We play casually once a week, organize informal pick-up matches throughout the year, and have a Rhodes F.C. football team in the MCR League for those who want to play competitively on the weekend.

 Rhodes for Wellbeing